OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Dynamic Instrumentation with FRIDA

-Frida “lets you inject snippets of JavaScript or your own library into native apps on Windows, macOS, Linux, iOS, Android, and QNX.”
-While it was first based on Google’s V8 Javascript runtime, since version 9 Frida now uses Duktape internally.
+Frida "lets you inject snippets of JavaScript or your own library into native apps on Windows, macOS, Linux, iOS, Android, and QNX" <sup>[19]</sup>.
+While it was originally based on Google’s V8 Javascript runtime, since version 9 Frida now uses Duktape internally.

 Code injection can be achieved in different ways.
 For example, Xposed makes some permanent modifications to the Android app loader that provide hooks to run your own code every time a new process is started.
 In contrast, Frida achieves code injection by writing code directly into process memory.
 The process is outlined in a bit more detail below.